Pushforfame/devart-template/project_posts/2014-03-25-Pushforfame-Fifth-Post.md

 They can post the picture whereever they want.

 ####This exhibition will change based on time and people who come.
-The audience are the floting curators.
+The audience are the floating curators.